fededur/comtrader/README.md

   - **set_uncomtrade_key** set the API key before calling any other function.
   - **get_uncomtrade_key** retrieve the API key that is currently loaded in your system.

-- Get: Model class to extract the data into R tibble
+- Get: Model class to extract the data into tibble.
   - **getCTSopi** return tibble containing trade data based on query using SOPI categories.
   - **getUNC** return tibble containing trade data based on query.
   - **getTariffline** return tibble containing tariff line data based on query.